Job Seeker Programs

 Housekeeping Apprenticeship: Graduates of BEST’s pre-apprenticeship program seek hotel housekeeping positions in partner hotels.
 Many of BEST’s hotel partners are signatory employers to the UNITE HERE Local 26 collective bargaining agreement, but not all.
 Upon hire, graduates begin their on the job training 2,000-hour apprenticeship.
 BEST works closely with the hotels and the graduates during the apprenticeship.
 Upon successful completion of the apprenticeship, graduates earn a nationally recognized certification from the Massachusetts Department of Labor and 3 additional credits at Bunker Hill Community College.

 The Mel King Empowerment Program (MKEP) is a diversity-hiring initiative aimed at increasing the number of African Americans employed in quality hotel jobs.
 All U.S. born African Americans enrolled in our Introduction to Hospitality Training Program are part of the MKEP.
 The Program is named after Mel King, a community organizer, writer, former adjunct professor at MIT and advocate for Boston’s neighborhoods and less-advantaged families.
-Classes are held at our Chinatown and Dudley Square locations.
+Classes are held at our Dudley Square locations.

 To be eligible, candidates must: